Total Station, Hewlett Packard, 3810 A

 • Date Made: Circa 1975.

-• Accessories: Orange carrying case, approximately 47 cm wide, 46 cm depth, 44 cm height.
-The case contains: one spare fuse, one set of cables for hooking the EDM to a battery and one eye piece lens cap.
+• Accessories: Orange fibre carrying case, spare fuse, set of cables for hooking the EDM to a battery, eye piece lens cap.

 • Condition: Good